rust-lang/rust/doc/tutorial.md

 }
 ~~~~

-Like other patterns, a lone underscore ignores individual fields.
+You can write a lone `_` to ignore an individual fields, and can
-Ignoring all fields of a variant can be written `Circle(*)`.
-As in
+ignore all fields of a variant like: `Circle(*)`.
+As in their
-their introductory form, nullary enum patterns are written without
+introduction form, nullary enum patterns are written without
 parentheses.

 ~~~~